-This page will have the latest news before camp and remember to follow us on Instagram @ParbrookCubs for updates during the weekend.
+This page will have the latest news before camp and remember to follow us on Instagram @ParbrookCubs for pictures from camp during the weekend.

 What to do now